Classics like Cold Fear, I Am Alive or Child of Eden become part of Atari's catalog.

 Millions of players have enjoyed these worlds over the years, and this operation will allow us to revisit those experiences and invite new generations to discover them,” said Deborah Papierni.

-Meanwhile, CEO Wade Rosen emphasized that both Ubisoft and Atari share the idea of creating games that stand the test of time and “resonate with players, not just because of how they played, but because of how they made us feel”.
+For his part, CEO Wade Rosen emphasized that both Ubisoft and Atari share the idea of creating games that endure over time and “resonate with players, not just for how they were played, but for how they made us feel”.

 Brief overview of the acquired games